ArkEcosystemArchive/docs-legacy/docs/api/sdk/cryptography/python.md

 ## Development setup

-If you want to contribute to the code of this package yadi yada
+If you want to contribute to the code of this package execute the following commands

 1) Fork the [package](https://github.com/ArkEcosystem/python-crypto)